Simanti BanerjeeAssistant Professor

 @SimantiBanerjee twitter icon

-Experimental & Behavioral Economics, Ecosystem Services Conservation & Management, Charitable Giving, Social Network & Game Theory, Decision Making under Risk
+Experimental & Behavioral Economics, Ecosystem Services Conservation & Management, Communication, Social Network & Game Theory, Decision Making under Risk

 Simanti Banerjee joined the Department of Agricultural Economics at the University of Nebraska-Lincoln in August 2014.
 Previously she was a Visiting Assistant Professor in the Economics Department at Oberlin College in Ohio (2013-14) and a post-doctoral researcher at the University of Stirling in Scotland UK (2010-13).
 She has received a Ph.D. from the Pennsylvania State University (2010).

-Her research deals with analyzing coordination within groups, inter-personal bargaining, and the impact of information and social networks on human decision making in a variety of contexts.
-Using experimental and behavioral economic methods she studies performance of various farmland conservation policies, decision making under risk & uncertainty, factors driving charitable giving and climate change mitigation & adaptation.
-This research program has been funded by grants from the USDA-NIFA, USDA-ERS and USDA-CBEAR in addition to the Maude Hammond Fling Faculty Research Fellowship awarded by the UNL Research Council.
+Her research deals with analyzing coordination within groups, inter-personal bargaining, and the impact of information, communication and social networks on human decision making in a variety of contexts.
+Using experimental and behavioral economic methods, and surveys she studies performance of various farmland conservation policies, decision making under risk & uncertainty and factors driving charitable giving.
+Her lab and field research program has been funded by grants from the USDA-NIFA, USDA-ERS and USDA-CBEAR in addition to the Maude Hammond Fling Faculty Research Fellowship awarded by the UNL Research Council.
 She is also interested in qualitative data analysis techniques and seeks to incorporate these into her quantitative work for a richer analysis of the world around her.
 Simanti is part of a multi-institutional research group focused on use of experimental and behavioral economics to study human decision making in a wide variety of contexts.
-This group includes researchers from Canada (University of Alberta) and the US (University of Delaware, Oregon State University and USDA-ERS).
+This group includes researchers from Canada (University of Alberta & University of Windsor) and the US (University of Delaware, Oregon State University and USDA-ERS).
 For broader outreach of her, she volunteers for the the University of Nebraska Speakers Bureau.
 This provides her the chance to interact with audiences outside the University.

-Simanti teaches Environmental & Natural Resource Economics (AECN-NREE 265) and Behavioral & Experimental Economics (AECN 896-002) with Christopher Gustafson.
+Simanti teaches Environmental & Natural Resource Economics (AECN-NREE 265) at the undergraduate level and Behavioral & Experimental Economics (AECN 896-002) with Christopher Gustafson at the graduate level.
 Her instruction has benefited from teaching experiences in three different institutes in two different countries.
-She has set up the Experimental & Behavioral Economics Lab at UNL.
-If a UNL student is interested in participating in an economic experiment, they can register here.
+She has set up the Experimental & Behavioral Economics Lab (EBEL) at UNL.
+If a UNL student is interested in participating in an economic experiment, they can register here or contact her (she always likes to hear from them!).

 Simanti originally comes from Eastern India.
 In her free time, she likes to travel with her husband, indulge in photography, listen to the radio and read.
 She collects fridge magnets from her travels and hopes that she will need two fridges one day.